drupal-composer/drupal-paranoia/README.md

 }
 ```

-If you need to modify it you can use the
+If you need to modify the list you can use the `post-drupal-set-asset-file-types` event:
-`post-drupal-set-asset-file-types` event:
 ```json
 "scripts": {
     "post-drupal-set-asset-file-types": [